EducationalWave

 The use of fins not only boosts propulsion but also plays a notable role in enhancing swimming technique.
 When swimmers don fins, they experience an improved awareness of their body position in the water.
 This increased sensitivity allows for better alignment and streamlined movements, which are vital for efficient swimming.
 Fins encourage proper kicking technique, helping swimmers to focus on generating a fluid, consistent kick while reducing drag.

-Related 20 Pros and Cons of AARP Membership
+Related Pros and Cons of Living on First Floor Apartment

 Additionally, fins can aid the development of a more effective pull phase.
 As swimmers concentrate on their hand entry and underwater catch, the added propulsion from the fins allows them to maintain speed while refining their arm technique.
 This dual focus supports a comprehensive approach to stroke mechanics, nurturing better coordination between the upper and lower body.